Dr. Baravarian’s Blog

 Your foot and ankle specialist can diagnose a bone cyst using an X-ray.
 A follow-up CT scan or MRI may be needed for confirmation.
 Typically, a surgeon would perform an excision to remove the cyst, or at least administer a biopsy to rule out any possibility of malignancy (cancer).

 If you’re experiencing heel pain and your symptoms aren’t getting better with treatment, schedule an appointment with the physicians at Dr. Bob.
 Incorrect treatment can only exacerbate your injury and prolong your pain.
 An accurate diagnosis is key to a speedy and complete recovery.
-Our nationally recognized foot and ankle doctors offer the most advanced foot care and the highest success rates in the nation.
-We are leaders in the research and treatment of all foot and ankle conditions.
+A nationally recognized foot and ankle specialist, he provides the most advanced podiatric care with some of the highest success rates in the nation.
+Dr. Bob is a leader in researching, diagnosing, and treating all foot and ankle conditions.

 Dr. Bob Baravarian is conveniently located in Los Angeles, near Cedars-Sinai Medical Center, providing expert foot and ankle care for patients throughout Southern California.